Fields of Research

 - the LPI process (Liquid Polymer Infiltration) for the development of high-temperature resistant C/C-SiC or C/C-SiCN composites

-- the LSI process or fast LSI process (Liquid Silicon Infiltration) for the development of high-temperature resistant C/C-SiC composites
+- the LSI process (Liquid Silicon Infiltration) or field-assisted siliconization (FAST-LSI) to provide high-temperature resistant C/C-SiC composites,

 - mass production of C/C-SiC composites by injection molding as a shaping step